My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 Can life go back to normal?

 Absolutely, life can find its rhythm again.
-Recovery is a unique journey for each person, but with time, support, and a bit of resilience, many people make significant progress.
+Recovery is a unique journey for each person, but with time, support, and resilience, many individuals make significant progress.
 It’s essential to set realistic expectations and embrace a new normal.
-Rehabilitation, therapy, and lifestyle adjustments can play a pivotal role in regaining independence and enjoying life to the fullest.
-Remember, progress might be gradual, but every step counts on the road to reclaiming a fulfilling and meaningful life post-stroke.
+Rehabilitation, therapy, and lifestyle adjustments play a crucial role in regaining independence and enjoying life to the fullest.
+Progress may be gradual, but every step matters on the road to reclaiming a fulfilling and meaningful life after it.

 Can a person live 20 years after a stroke?